TheMassimo/AML_semantic/README.md

 - `Project Overview.pdf`: the compiled version of the original project requirements file.

 ## Used dataset
-The required dataset are not included, but they can be download at the following link
+### The required dataset are not included, but they can be download at the following link:
 - Cityscapes and gta5 [datasets_drive_link](https://drive.google.com/drive/u/0/folders/1iE8wJT7tuDOVjEBZ7A3tOPZmNdroqG1m).
-Also the pre-trained model is not included, but it can be download at the following link
+### Also the pre-trained model is not included, but it can be download at the following link
 - STDCNet813 [stdcnet_drive_link](https://drive.google.com/drive/folders/1wROFwRt8qWHD4jSo8Zu1gp1d6oYJ3ns1).

 ## Results of various steps
 ### TESTING REAL-TIME SEMANTIC SEGMENTATION**
 ####  A) Defining the upper bound for the domain adaptation phase